lumol-org/lumol/README.md

 cargo build
 ```

-Various usage are in the `examples` directory.
+Various options for use are in the `examples` directory.
 You can build them by running
 `cargo test --release --no-run`; and run them from the `examples` directory.

-We also have unit and integration tests, that you can run with:
+We also have unit and integration tests that you can run with:

 ```bash
 # Run only the unit test